IMG_9723.jpeg

 Awareness –The more you slow down and increase awareness of your experience—emotions, sensations, thoughts, behaviors—the more choices you have available to you.
 I try to avoid saying “mindfulness,” or the “M” word because it’s overused and vague.
 But that’s another word for what I’m talking about.
 Non-judgmental awareness and mindfulness are great tools for reducing stress and anxiety.

-Parts-work/Internal Family Systems (IFS) - All of us have parts.
+Internal Family Systems (IFS) - parts-work - All of us have parts.
 You may notice this when you say, “A part of me wants to do this….
 And another part of me wants to do this…” Sometimes parts get into conflicts with each other, sometimes they make alliances.
 By understanding your internal system better—the desires, fears, and purpose of your different parts—you will bring about better balance and opportunities for healing.

 Somatic/Body-Centered – I’m the first to admit I’ll do anything to avoid paying attention to my body.
 But over many years of trying to convince, rationalize, or think myself into change, I finally began to realize that bodies run the show.
 The body is home to the nervous system (fight/flight/freeze response) and it’s also where trauma remains long after the events of the past are over.
 If you’re newer to this approach, no problem.
 We’ll move slowly.